shanebagel/Fun-PowerShell-Scripts/README.md

 Scripts can also be imported as modules by including their respective .psm1 and .psd1 files. <br>

-All scripts contain functions, you can run them by typing . .\ScriptName.ps1 for .ps1 files or Import-Module if including module & manifest files. <br>
+All scripts contain functions
+You can run them by typing . .\ScriptName.ps1 for .ps1 files or Import-Module if including module & manifest files. <br>

 # Process for importing scripts as modules:
 1. Run $env:PSModulePath <br>